- CLASS: Mammalia (Mammals)

 The sun bear has all the tools necessary to protect itself.
 Those claws and canine teeth are handy weapons in a fight.
 If a predator were to latch on during a struggle, the sun bear can turn in its loose skin and bite its attacker.
-And even though the sun bear lives in a hot, humid climate, its short, sleek, dark-brown coat is unusually thick and dense to protect the animal against twigs, branches, falls, and heavy rain.
+And even though the sun bear lives in a hot, humid climate, its short, sleek, dark-brown coat is unusually thick and dense to protect the bear against twigs, branches, falls, and heavy rain.
 What’s more, the sun bear can be a quick mover when it needs to be, outpacing more lumbering bears like giant pandas.

 The omnivorous sun bear relies primarily on fruit and insects to meet its needs.
 Its front paws and long claws rip open trees in search of insects or sap.
 Other occasional food choices include small birds, fruit, honey, lizards, rodents, and soft parts of palm trees.
 Strong jaws and teeth even help this bear open coconuts!

 The sun bear’s especially long tongue is perfectly suited for getting at honey and insects inside trees and other tight places.
 Its appetite for coconuts, oil palms, and other commercial crops has led to a lot of conflict between sun bears and humans.
 Sadly, this conflict is a significant conservation threat to the sun bear, as the little bears are often killed or confiscated for the pet trade.

-At the San Diego Zoo, sun bears eat fruit, vegetables, and an omnivore pellet that’s a lot like dog kibble.
-They also receive bones to gnaw on twice a week and, for enrichment, an assortment of goodies like mealworms, crickets, and even peanut butter!
+At the San Diego Zoo, sun bears eat fruit, vegetables, and an omnivore pellet.
+They also receive bones to gnaw on twice a week and, for enrichment, an assortment of mealworms, crickets, and other tasty items!